jeremyjpj0916/fidelity-api/README.md

 Supports 2FA!

 ## Disclaimer
-I am not a financial advisor and not affiliated with Chase in any way.
+I am not a financial advisor and not affiliated with Fidelity in any way.
 Use this tool at your own risk.
 I am not responsible for any losses or damages you may incur by using this project.
 This tool is provided as-is with no warranty.